tock/tock/doc/courses/sosp/application.md

 The callback in this program presently does nothing, but you may find it useful later.

-#### Timer

-You'll find the interface for timers in `userland/libtock/timer.h`.
-The function you'll find useful today is:

-    void delay_ms(uint32_t ms);

-This function sleeps until the specified number of milliseconds have passed, and then returns.
-So we call this function "synchronous": no further code will run until the delay is complete.

 ### Loading a Rust application

 Okay, let's build and load this simple program.